josephbeuysmum/Dertisch/README.md

 Filzanzug comes with six in-built model classes:

+	FZCoreDataProxy
+	// provides simplified access to Core Data data storage

+	FZImageProxy
-	FZCoreDataProxy // provides simplified access to Core Data data storage FZImageProxy // provides capacity to load and get copies of images FZRoutingService // manages the addition and removal of ViewControllers, and their relationships with Interactors and Presenters
+	// provides capacity to load and get copies of images

+	FZRoutingService
+	// manages the addition and removal of ViewControllers
+	// and their relationships with Interactors and Presenters

+	FZSignalsService
+	// provides an independent app-wide communications mechanism

+	FZTemporaryValuesProxy
-	FZSignalsService // provides an independent app-wide communications mechanism FZTemporaryValuesProxy // provides temporary storage for simple data in runtime memory FZUrlSessionService // provides access to RESTful APIs
+	// provides temporary storage for simple data in runtime memory

+	FZUrlSessionService
+	// provides access to RESTful APIs

 These - and all model classes - in `Filzanzug` are injected as *singleton-with-a-small-s* single instances.
 For instance, this mean that two separate Interactors that both have an instance of `FZTemporaryValuesProxy` injected have *the same instance* of `FZTemporaryValuesProxy` injected, so any properties set on that instance by one of the Interactors will be readable by the other, and vice versa.
 And the same goes for all subsequent injections of `FZTemporaryValuesProxy` elsewhere.